-Jalapeno Popper Dip is a scoop-able version of jalapeño poppers that is easy to make and EVERYONE’S FAVORITE APPETIZER!
+Jalapeño Popper Dip is a scoop-able version of jalapeño poppers that is easy to make and everyone’s favorite appetizer!
 Creamy & spicy with a crunchy & buttery topping.

 I love all things spicy, creamy, and eaten with friends.
 I know you do too, which is why WE are friends!